Grounding Ritual Wrap • Mesa Tie for Prayer, Protection & Pachamama Connection

-Unlike Kuichi (rainbow) variants, this Inti Watana emphasises anchoring rather than bridging—rooting prayer, intention, and ritual work firmly into the Earth.
-It is used to secure medicine bundles, altar stones, and despacho offerings, holding both physical items and spiritual intention in a stable, protected field.
+Unlike rainbow or sky-focused variants, this Inti Watana Brown Mesa Tie emphasises anchoring rather than bridging.
+It is used to secure mesa bundles, despacho offerings, altar stones and medicine pieces, holding both physical objects and spiritual intention within a stable and protected field.

 Product Details: